-- Anipsychotics like Risperidone or Quetiapine - used to treat episodes of psychosis.
+- Antipsychotics like Risperidone or Quetiapine ?- used to treat episodes of psychosis.

 - Antidepressants like Cymbalta or Pristiq – used to help ease depressive episodes which are common in early periods of detox and recovery

-- Pain meds like acetaminophen – used to relieve achey pains.
+- Pain meds like acetaminophen – used to relieve achy pains.
 Only over the counter brands are used.

 Below is a short list of neurotransmitters which are quickly damaged by meth use: